 Empi-uchi (literally: “monkey’s elbow strike; or “swallow-flying strike”) is a blanket term for elbow strikes.
-Elbow strikes are short-range techniques which are simple to learn, and can hit with the force as a baseball bat, enabling even the most petite-framed students to deal knock-out blows.
+Elbow strikes are short-range techniques which are simple to learn, and can hit with the force as a baseball bat.
+Even the most petite-framed students can deal knock-out blows with elbow strikes.

 Do not strike the opponent with the tip of your elbow.
 While hitting with the elbow’s tip deals a sharper blow, it also deals an equal amount of impact directed straight to your ulnar nerve, so you’ll just hit your funny bone.
 Instead, strike with the bony, flat sides of your folded elbow.